 a See text for details on recommended laboratory tests to perform.

 b A patient’s ability to adhere to an ARV regimen is assessed prior to starting ART.
-If abacavir is being considered as part of the regimen, send HLA-B*5701 testing prior to initiating abacavir and choose an alternative ARV drug if the patient is HLA-B*5701 positive (see the abacavir section in Appendix A: Pediatric Antiretroviral Drug Information).
+When ABC is being considered as part of the regimen, send HLA-B*5701 testing prior to initiating ABC and choose an alternative ARV drug if the patient is HLA-B*5701 positive (see the Abacavir section in Appendix A: Pediatric Antiretroviral Drug Information).
 Genotype resistance testing is recommended if it has not already been performed (see Drug-Resistance Testing in the Adult and Adolescent Antiretroviral Guidelines).
-Send tests that are appropriate for the toxicity profile that is associated with a patient’s ART regimen and the patient’s medical history (see text).
+Send tests that are appropriate for the toxicity profile that is associated with the patient’s ARV regimen and the patient’s medical history (see text).

 c If ART is initiated within 30 days to 90 days of a pre-therapy lab result, repeat testing may not be necessary.

-d CD4 cell count, CBC, and chemistries can be monitored less frequently (every 6 months–12 months) in children and youth who are adherent to therapy, who have CD4 cell values that are well above the threshold for OI risk, and who have had sustained virologic suppression and stable clinical status for more than 2 years to 3 years.
-Viral load testing every 3 to 4 months is generally recommended to monitor ARV adherence.
+d CD4 cell count, CBC, and chemistries can be monitored less frequently (every 6–12 months) in children and youth who are adherent to therapy, who have CD4 cell count values that are well above the threshold for OI risk, and who have had sustained virologic suppression and stable clinical status for more than 2–3 years.
+Viral load testing every 3–4 months is generally recommended to monitor ARV adherence.

-e If lipid levels have been abnormal in the past, more frequent monitoring might be needed.
+e If lipid levels have been abnormal in the past, more frequent monitoring may be needed.
 For patients treated with TDF, more frequent urinalysis should be considered.

-h This screening is only recommended for individuals who have previously demonstrated no immunity to hepatitis B and who are initiating a regimen that contains ARV drugs with activity against hepatitis B, specifically lamivudine, emtricitabine, TAF, or TDF.
+i This screening is only recommended for individuals who have previously demonstrated no immunity to HBV and who are initiating a regimen that contains ARV drugs with activity against HBV, specifically 3TC, FTC, TAF, or TDF.

-Key to Acronyms: ART = antiretroviral therapy; ARV = antiretroviral; CBC = complete blood count; CD4 = CD4 T lymphocyte; TAF = tenofovir alafenamide; TDF = tenofovir disoproxil fumarate; OI = opportunistic infection
+Key: 3TC = lamivudine; ABC = abacavir; ART = antiretroviral therapy; ARV = antiretroviral; CBC = complete blood count; CD4 = CD4 T lymphocyte; FTC = emtricitabine; HBV = hepatitis B virus; OI = opportunistic infection; TAF = tenofovir alafenamide; TDF = tenofovir disoproxil fumarate

 a Smaller volumes for children can be accommodated.

-Key to Acronyms: NASBA = nucleic acid sequence-based amplification; RT-PCR = reverse transcription polymerase chain reaction
+Key: NASBA = nucleic acid sequence-based amplification; RT-PCR = reverse transcription polymerase chain reaction; TMA = transcription-mediated amplification

 - Jesson J, Dahourou DL, Renaud F, Penazzato M, Leroy V. Adverse events associated with abacavir use in HIV-infected children and adolescents: a systematic review and meta-analysis.
 Lancet HIV.
 2016;3(2):e64-75.
 Available at: http://www.ncbi.nlm.nih.gov/pubmed/26847228.